dotnet/csharplang/proposals/parameterless-struct-constructors.md

 A parameterless instance constructor is valid for all struct kinds including `struct`, `readonly struct`, `ref struct`, and `record struct`.

-If the struct does not declare a parameterless instance constructor, and the struct has no fields with variable initializers, the compiler will not synthesize a parameterless instance constructor.
-The struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)) ...
+If the struct declaration does not contain any explicit instance constructors, and the struct has field initializers, the compiler will synthesize a `public` parameterless instance constructor.
+The parameterless constructor is synthesized even if all initializer values are zeros.

+Otherwise, the struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/main/spec/structs.md#constructors)) ...
 > implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null.

-If the struct does not declare a parameterless instance constructor, and the struct has field initializers, the compiler will synthesize a `public` parameterless instance constructor.
-The parameterless constructor is synthesized even if all initializer values are zeros.

-_Open issue: Should an explicit parameterless constructor be required rather than synthesizing, to ensure the user has opted-in to a change in `new()` behavior?
-If not required, should the compiler warn that `new()` will ignore any field initializers?
-This would allow existing code to switch to field initializers without behavior change._

 ### Modifiers
 A parameterless instance struct constructor must be declared `public`.